OI4/oi4-oec-registry/README.md

 # Quick Start!
 ## Prerequisite
 Windows: Make sure that mingw32-make.exe is installed and in your PATH.\
-Linux: Make sure that make is installed and in your PATH.
+Linux: Make sure that make is installed and in your PATH.\
-All platforms: Make sure that the experimental options in docker are enabled (multi-arch support via buildx)
+All platforms: Make sure that the experimental options in docker are enabled. (multi-arch support via buildx)

 ## Let's go!
 Checkout the project root (you should see 3 Folders with an OI4-Prefix and this README).\